hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   updating or destroying (see [`shutdown_wait_timeout`](#shutdown_wait_timeout)), force the power-off of the virtual machine.
 Default: `true`.
+* `scsi_controller_count` - (Optional) The number of SCSI controllers that Terraform manages on this virtual machine.
+This directly affects the amount of disks you can add to the virtual machine and the maximum disk unit number.
+  Note that lowering this value does not remove controllers.
+Default: `1`.

+~> **NOTE:** `scsi_controller_count` should only be modified when you will need more than 15 disks on a single virtual machine, or in rare cases that require a dedicated controller for certain disks.
+HashiCorp does not support exploiting this value to add out-of-band devices.

 * `scsi_type` - (Optional) The type of SCSI bus this virtual machine will have.
   Can be one of lsilogic (LSI Logic Parallel), lsilogic-sas (LSI Logic SAS) or pvscsi (VMware Paravirtual).
 Defualt: `lsilogic`.